drBenway/pixi-vn-wiki/ink/ink-hashtag.md

 Pixi’VN gives the developer the ability to intercept the event that parses the scripts # to add custom functionality.
 This is done through the `onInkHashtagScript` function.

 The `onInkHashtagScript` function receives a callback function that will be called whenever a hashtag script is found in the ink script.
-The callback function returns a boolean value that indicates if the script was processed, if the value is `false`, the script will be processed by the default functionality of Pixi’VN.
+The callback function returns a boolean or a string.
+The return value will be used to determine if the script was processed.

+* If it is not returned or returns `false`, the script will be processed by the default functionality of Pixi’VN.
+* If it returns `true`, the script will not be processed by the default functionality of Pixi’VN.
+* If it returns a string, the string will be used as the new hashtag script.
+For example, if you want to add a feature that shows the image linked to a character `# show character alice xAlign 0.8 yAlign 1 with dissolve`, you can return `# show imagecontainer steph [alice-body alice-eyes alice-mouth] xAlign 0.8 yAlign 1 with dissolve` for leverage the [existing functionality to add a container](/ink/ink-canvas.md#show-a-image-container-in-ink).

 The callback function receives two parameters:

 * `script`: an array with the hashtag script split by spaces.
 For add a space in a string, you need to use `""`.
 For example, the Hashtag-Script `# command "Hello World"` will be split into `["command", "Hello World"]`.
 * `convertListStringToObj`: a function that receives an array of strings and returns an object.
 This function is used to convert a list of strings into an object.
 For example, the array `["prop1", "value 1", "prop2", "value 2"]` will be converted to `{prop1: "value 1", prop2: "value 2"}`.